biicode/docs/getting-started/helloworld-arduino.rst

 	INFO: Successfully published username/arduino_blink(username/master): 0

-If your code has been published correctly —as it is the case in the previous example—, you can already browse its conents online, on the biicode web site, visiting the url: ``www.biicode.com/your_user_name``.
+If your code has been published correctly —as it is the case in the previous example—, you can already browse its contents online, on the biicode web site, visiting the url: ``www.biicode.com/your_user_name``.
 You can see `an example of a published block following this link <https://www.biicode.com/fenix/blocks/fenix/arduino_blink/branches/master/>`_.
-In this example the biicode user ``fenix`` has pusblished a block named ``arduino_blink``.
+In this example the biicode user ``fenix`` has published a block named ``arduino_blink``.
 You can browse online the block contents and files, and inspect all branches and versions for this block:

 .. image:: ../_static/img/fenix_blink.png